Best tubeless road bike endurance tyres 2025: performance tyres with added durability

 Would you like to make your bike slower, heavier and less comfortable?
 Why yes, yes I would!

-As unlikely as this answer seems to anyone who has ever ridden a road bike, it is exactly the question manufacturers have been asking us when they offer us their tubeless ‘endurance’ tyre ranges.
-Traditionally an endurance or winter tyre has been heavier than the summer or performance equivalent with more rubber and thicker sidewalls that not only add weight but also reduce the tyre’s suppleness and compliance making it less comfortable and slower.
+As unlikely as this answer seems, it is exactly the question manufacturers have been asking us when they offer us their tubeless ‘endurance’ tyre ranges.
+Traditionally, endurance or winter tyres for road cycling have been heavier than their summer or performance equivalents, with more rubber and thicker sidewalls that not only add weight but also reduce the tyre’s suppleness and compliance, making it less comfortable and slower.

-The tyres on test range from the spritely Continental GP5000 AS TR to the chunky Hutchinson Challenger, but all of them performed admirably over a couple of thousand kilometres on Derbyshire’s and Yorkshire’s rapidly crumbling roads.
-Mounting them and getting them to seal was a different story though, with some considerably more frustrating than others in this respect.
-There were times when the simple charms of an inner tube loomed large, and you could certainly be forgiven for trading the added puncture resistance of a tubeless setup for the mess-free certainty of a tube-type tyre.
+All the tyres on test handled the crumbling road of Britain admirably, everything from the spritely Continental GP5000 AS TR to the chunky Hutchinson Challenger over a couple of thousand kilometres.
+Mounting them and getting them to seal was a different story, though, with some considerably more frustrating than others in this respect.
+There were times when the simple charms of an inner tube loomed large, and you could certainly be forgiven for considering a mess-free alternative, such as the best TPU inner tubes.

 The quick list